Hurricane Landscaping

 Choose Wind-resistant Species – Some trees are more wind-resistant than others.
 Suggested wind-resistant varieties include sabal, manila, and pygmy date palms.
 Gumbo limbo, live oak, and sea grape also have high hurricane survival rates.

 Planting in Groups or Masses – Planting groups of mixed trees together can greatly enhance wind resistance.
 The trees buffer each other as well as your property and landscape plants.
-There is, however, recent research that suggests urban tree plantings aren't typically planted close enough.
+However, recent research suggests we're not planting trees close enough to each other.

-And be sure to check out our Trees and Hurricanes website.
+Be sure to check out our Trees and Hurricanes website.
 This resource provides detailed information on storm damage prevention and treatment.
-(Disponible en EspaƱol)
+(Disponible en Español)

 Also on Gardening Solutions